zhilu16789/zhilu16789/README.md

 - 👀 I’m interested in say hi to everyone
 - 🌱 I’m currently learning mp3
 - 💞️ I’m looking to collaborate on music
-- 📫 How to reach me ...
+- 📫 i wannt to post a ep with tech

 <!---
 zhilu16789/zhilu16789 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.